Secrets

 Using CLI flags

-super_secret: ""
+label: ""

-rpk connect run -c ./config.yaml \
+rpk connect run ./config.yaml \

---set "thing.super_secret=`vault kv get -mount=secret thing_secret`"
+--set "output.aws_dynamodb.credentials.secret=`vault kv get -mount=secret secret_access_key`"

 Avoiding leaked secrets

-There are a few ways in which configs parsed by Redpanda Connect can be exported back out of the service.
+There are a few ways in which configurations parsed by Redpanda Connect can be exported back out of the service.
 In all of these cases Redpanda Connect will attempt to scrub any field values within the config that are known secrets (any field marked as a secret in the docs).